-The Z6 is an absolute powerhouse when it comes to night time and low-light shooting, which is where we did the majority of our tests.
-While the 24.5MP sensor size is merely average among high-end mirrorless cameras, and almost half that of the next model up - the Nikon Z7 - this won’t compromise the quality of your landscape and night sky photos.
+The Z6 is an absolute powerhouse regarding nighttime and low-light shooting, which is where we did most of our tests.
+While the 24.5MP sensor size is merely average among high-end mirrorless cameras, and almost half that of the next model up - the Nikon Z7 - this won't compromise the quality of your landscape and night sky photos.
 What matters more is the ISO range, which runs from 100 - 56,200 (and is further expandable to between 50 - 204,800), and the clarity of the photos taken at higher ISO settings.
 Sharpness, noise, and EV are remarkably consistent across the range, and compare extremely well to competing cameras, including the more expensive Z7.

 Elsewhere the Z6 is capable of up to 12fps burst shooting for about four seconds at a time, which is about right for a camera of this price.
 While you probably wouldn't choose to use it over some of the Sony Alpha models for sports or motion photography, the Z6 still handles itself well in this area.
 It's just better for landscape photography and portraits.
 Shooting is super quiet and efficient, there's no interruption between shots like you find with DSLRs, and there's even a silent shooting mode for when you want to get discrete pictures.